pypad-team/pypad/DEVELOPMENT.md

 The server can also be run on dev mode to find live updates in the `.ts` files.
 This will run a server directly from the `client` and `server` directories.
 This can be done by running `npm run dev` and `npm start` separately.

 ## Formatting
-collabd uses [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to format the code.
+PyPad uses [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to lint and format the code.
 Linting the `client`, `server`, and `tests` directory files can be done by running `npm run lint`.
 This is automatically run every time the files are built and the server is run.

 ## Tests
-collabd uses [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/), and [sinon](https://sinonjs.org/) to test the code.
+PyPad uses [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/), and [sinon](https://sinonjs.org/) to test the code.
 This allows for testing with assertions and mocks.
 All the tests written for the server and client are stored in the `tests` directory.
 Running tests manually can be done by running `npm run test-client` for client tests, `npm run test-server` for server tests, and `npm run test` to run all tests.
-This is automatically run when running the production server.

 ## Contributing
 Please test and lint the code before each commit.
 To maintain this workflow, please write proper tests for any new or modified functions in the corresponding test directories.